lsinfo3/MVNOCoreSim/README.md

 **resources.csv.gz** contains a ledger of the available resources, their queue sizes as well as occupied CPUs during the simulation time.

 **config.csv** contains a description of the input configuration for later referencing.

+## Contact

+For questions or issues with the simulation, please raise an issue or contact Stefan Geissler (stefan.geissler@informatik.uni-wuerzburg.de) or any of the authors of the related publication.